Anthony-Nolan/Atlas/README.md

 #### (c) Further filtering

-Finally, additional filtering is performed on the donors by e.g. regsitry, donor type.
+Finally, additional filtering is performed on the donors by e.g. registry, donor type.

-This is performed last as fetching all donor information for matcehs should be avoided as long as possible, as until this point we have only had need of donors p-group information
+This is performed last as fetching all donor information for matches should be avoided as long as possible, as until this point we have only had need of donors p-group information

-*Performance Optimisation*

-It could be that performing the donor level filtering is quicker if done via a JOIN at the SQL matcing stage.
-This is something else that should be investigated, and updated if it leads to an improved search performance.

 ### (2) Scoring